operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 kubectl get elasticsearch -n operators
 ```

 Once a cluster is created, there is no `HEALTH` status displayed and the PHASE is empty.
 After some time, the `PHASE` state changes to Ready, and the `HEALTH` status becomes green.
-The `HEALTH` status turns green only when all the pods of that cluster are in `READY` state.
+The `HEALTH` status turns green only when all the Pods of that cluster are in `READY` state.

-- You can check that the pod is in the process of being started, as below.
+- You can check that the Pod is in the process of being started, as below.

 ```execute
 kubectl get pods -n operators --selector='elasticsearch.k8s.elastic.co/cluster-name=elasticsearch'
 ```

-**Note - Please wait until the STATUS is `Running` and `READY` value is `1/1`, then proceed.**
+**Note:** Please wait until the `STATUS` is `Running` and `READY` value is `1/1` or as per defined instances, and then proceed.

-- Access the pod logs by running the following command.
+- Access the Pod logs by running the following command.

 ```execute
 kubectl logs -f elasticsearch-es-default-0 -n operators | more